ai-pipestream/pipestream-frontend/docs/technical/GRPC_Client_Examples.md

   type Account
 } from '@ai-pipestream/grpc-stubs/dist/repository/account/account_service_pb';

-// Create transport to platform-shell (which proxies to backend services)
+// Create transport to pipestream-frontend (which proxies to backend services)
 // Uses window.location.origin so it works in dev and production const transport = createConnectTransport({
   baseUrl: window.location.origin,